matter-labs/hardhat-zksync/examples/upgradable-example/README.md

-# zkSync 2.0 deploy environment example
+# zkSync 2.0 upgradable example

-This project demonstrates how to compile and deploy your contracts in zkSync 2.0 using the Hardhat plugins.
+This project demonstrates how to compile and deploy upgadable smart contracts in zkSync 2.0 using the Hardhat plugins.

 ## Prerequisites